 Because what does Catherine Ryan Howard also tell me is important for my author website?
 A unique name.
 I figured one of a kind in the entire universe is probably unique enough.
 All is forgiven.

 In my newfound benevolence towards my name and my now deceased parents, I went ahead and Googled Melusine to find out more.
 Boy, was it a bonanza!
 With the help of Wikipedia I learned that:

-- I have a namesake who was christened exactly 300 years before I was born, 1667, and went on to became the mistress of King George I of Great Britain, the first British monarch from the House of Hanover.
+- I have a namesake who was christened exactly 300 years before I was born, 1667, and went on to become the mistress of King George I of Great Britain, the first British monarch from the House of Hanover.
 My husband is also from Hannover.
-Although without the royal blood.
+Although sadly without the royal blood.

 - Legend has it that I am a water fairy.
 I appear in quite the collection of French, English, and German folk tales.